Terncode/tc-sockets/README.md

 * This repository is a fork of [ag-sockets](https://github.com/Agamnentzar/ag-sockets)

 Library for communication via WebSockets

+## What does this fork offer?
-This forks adds ability to to run the library without code generator therefor it should be safe to run it without `unsafe-eval` in `CSP`
+  * Ability to to run the library without code generator therefor it should be safe to run it without `unsafe-eval` in `CSP`
+  * Adds uWebSockets.js version 20.10.0 or higher compatibly

+This fork has different folder structure than original

+## Dependencies

+This package has a peer dependency on `uWebSockets.js` version 20.10.0 or higher.

 ## Installation